mablhq/github-run-tests-action/README.md

   the commit being built is associated with any pull requests.
 This token is automatically available as a secret in your repo but must be passed in explicitly in order for the action to be able to access it.
+- `SLACK_WEBHOOK_URL` {string} (optional) - Slack incoming webhook URL.
+When set, the action posts a message to Slack if any mabl tests or plans fail after the deployment completes (including after unexpected task errors once a deployment has been triggered).
+Includes deployment failure analysis when available (polled for up to 10 attempts).
+Store as a repository secret.

 ### Inputs